 Professional Training placements are usually applied for and secured via an open and free-to-all process, within which students can select and apply for numerous opportunities.
 Placement providers use their own recruitment and selection procedures and the majority of students will secure their placement in this way.
 However, support is also provided to students wishing to source their own placement, subject to university requirements being met.

 Students are generally not placed by the University, however they are given thorough support and guidance alongside access to a vacancy portal representing thousands of placement opportunities each year.
 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.

 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Graduates from the School of Hospitality and Tourism Management have gone on to prestigious positions within the event management industry, working for organisations such as:
+Graduates from our School of Hospitality and Tourism Management have gone on to prestigious positions within the event management industry such as: